 This shift in focus takes courage, but if our intention is to heal and be truly thankful for the life we have, we must learn to be thankful for the lessons hard times have taught us.
 In this place of gratitude we begin to live a life founded on the truth of our self-love.
 Now that’s a reason to be thankful.

-No matter what day it is can we find reasons to be thankful?
+day it is can we find reasons to be thankful?